Is It Ethical to Visit Myanmar in 2025?

 Wait, what?
 You cannot travel to a country if you do not agree with its government?!?

-If that’s the case, people who believe in free democracy shouldn’t go to Vietnam, China, or Laos because of their Communist governments.
+If that’s the case, people who believe in free democracy shouldn’t go to Vietnam, China, or Laos because of their single-party Communist governments.
 Why is nobody boycotting those countries?

 The same faulty logic can be brought to extremes too.
 Why aren’t we boycotting the US for its immoral indefinite detention of immigrants?
 Or Japan for its appalling whaling industry?
 Or Israel’s illegal occupation of Palestine… oh, wait…